codr7/cidk/README.md

 ```

 ### Intro
 Welcome to cidk!
-This project aims to implement a stack machine devkit with integrated assembler.
-While most virtual machines resemble physical CPU's to some degree; cidk is designed to cater to the specific needs of dynamic languages, and therefore operates at a higher level.
+This project aims to implement a stack machine devkit with integrated assembler in C++.
+While most virtual machines resemble physical CPUs to some degree; cidk is designed to cater to the specific needs of dynamic languages, and therefore operates at a higher level.

 ### License
 MIT